 Footnotes: Ephesians 4:15 (ESV) Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, Psalms 38:8 (ESV) I am feeble and crushed; I groan because of the tumult of my heart.
 Psalms 25:16-18 (ESV) 16 Turn to me and be gracious to me, for I am lonely and afflicted.
 17 The troubles of my heart are enlarged; bring me out of my distresses.
 18 Consider my affliction and my trouble, and forgive all my sins.
 Psalms 44:21 (ESV) would not God discover this?
 For he knows the secrets of the heart.
 Proverbs 3:5 (ESV) Trust in the Lord with all your heart, and do not lean on your own understanding.
 Psalms 13:5 (ESV) But I have trusted in your steadfast love; my heart shall rejoice in your salvation.
 II Thes.
 3:13 (ESV) Do not grow weary in doing good.

 Photo Credit: Pixabay

-The Bait of Satan contains sound biblical teaching by John Bevere on how to become free of offense.
+The book the Bait of Satan contains sound biblical teaching by John Bevere on how to become free of offense.
 The teaching helps us look at the condition of our hearts, our expectations, dealing with wrong thinking, and pursuing oneness.
 “Great peace have they which love thy law: and nothing shall offend them.”
 Psalms 119:165 (KJV)